isomerpages/tp-virtualcampus/_events/Calendar.md

 Thank you to all applicants of the TP CCA Scholarships 2023.
 The results will be announced in December 2023.
 Please watch this space for more updates!
 <br>
 <br>
-For information on the selection process and conditions of the TP CCA Scholarships, please click [here](https://virtualcampus.tp.edu.sg/events/tp-cca-scholarships2023/).
+For information on the selection process and conditions of the TP CCA Scholarships, please click <a href="/events/tp-cca-scholarships2023/">here.
 										<br><br>
 			<br>
-		</p></td>
+		</a></p></td>
 	</tr>
 			<tr>
 		<td style="width:35%">